DevRitesh08/SQL/Window_Functions.md

 **Summary:**
 Frames let you control which rows are used in window function calculations, making SQL analytics flexible for tasks like finding running totals, ranks, or min/max values within specific groups.

+---

+## Running Average

+Running average (also known as *moving average*) is a statistical technique that calculates the average value of a dataset over a moving window of consecutive data points.

+The window size determines the number of data points used to calculate the average, and as the window moves forward in time, the average is recalculated using the new data points and dropping the oldest one.
+This means that the running average is continuously updated and reflects the most recent trends in the data.

+For example, a running average of a batsman's runs scored over a window of 10 matches will calculate the average runs scored in the last 10 matches, then move the window one match forward and recalculate the average for the new set of 10 matches, and so on.

+Running averages are often used in finance, economics, and engineering to smooth out noisy or volatile data series, and to identify trends or patterns that may be obscured by random fluctuations in the data.